ben-xo/dir2cast/README.txt

       rewrite ^(/dir2cast)/rss $1/dir2cast.php last;
     }

-This assume the URL you want is /dir2cast/rss, and that the URL of dir2cast.php is /dir2cast/dir2cast.php
+This assumes the URL you want is /dir2cast/rss, and that the URL of dir2cast.php is /dir2cast/dir2cast.php